AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-54018-performance-issue-with-catalog-widget-product-list.md

 ---
 title: "ACSD-54018: Performance issue with catalog widget product list"
 description: Apply the ACSD-54018 patch to fix the Adobe Commerce issue where the page loads slowly when adding a catalog widget product list with condition and attribute type boolean.
-feature: Attributes, Catalog Management, Page Builder, Page Content, Storefront, Admin Workspace
+feature: Attributes, Catalog Management, Page Builder, Page Content, Storefront
 role: Admin, Developer
 ---